redbadger/rpi-wasmcloud-demo/README.md

 In this example, the lattice is made of three [wasmcloud](https://wasmcloud.dev/) nodes, one on the Mac and one on each Pi.
 However it would work just as well with one Pi, simply collapse `pi_01` and `pi_02` together as you go.

-The Mac node hosts an HTTP server provider that forwards incoming requests to a sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in our case runs on `pi_02`.
+The Mac node hosts the wasmcloud [HTTP server provider](https://github.com/wasmCloud/capability-providers) that forwards incoming requests to our sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in our case runs on `pi_02`.
+The Mac node also hosts the wasmcloud [Logging provider](https://github.com/wasmCloud/capability-providers), which the actor uses to log to `stdout`.

 The WASM actor contains our "business" logic.
-It is signed and only given permissions to talk with the HTTP server provider and the OLED provider.
-The latter is dynamically linked at runtime into the node running on `pi_01`, where it natively controls an OLED display.
+It is signed and only given permissions to talk with the HTTP server provider, the Logging provider and the OLED provider.
+The OLED provider is dynamically linked at runtime into the node running on `pi_01`, where it natively controls an OLED display.

 ![wasmcloud lattice across Mac and Pi](./docs/wasmcloud-lattice.svg)

-## The setup
+## Setup

 1. Raspberry Pi 4B, 8GB